Why are emotional appeals in advertising campaigns sometimes effective and sometimes not?

-Many organisations and companies benefit from effectively influencing the behaviour of citizens or consumers: Politicians try to win votes, advertising agencies try to increase sales of a particular product, and municipalities try to discourage cycling in pedestrian areas.
-But what is the best way to approach this?
+Many organisations and companies benefit from effectively influencing the behaviour of citizens or consumers: Public health agencies try to stimulate people to exercise regularly, advertising agencies try to increase sales of a particular product, and municipalities try to discourage littering in parks.
+But how can we develop a strategy that is effective in achieving these goals?

 For many years intuition, experience, and creativity were decisive factors when designing interventions in human behaviour.
 However, this did not always lead to effective interventions.
 A famous example of this concerns a unique forest in the United States: a sign was put up at the entrance informing people that a lot of petrified wood had gone missing as a result of vandalism and theft.
 However, this intervention actually led to more of the wood being stolen (Cialdini et al., 2006).
 Closer to home there also are examples of well-known campaigns which are not always the most effective: a billboard with an image of Miffy proved to be more effective at increasing road safety than the “wordt geen slaaprijder” (don’t be a drowsy driver) campaign.

-Bearing these experiences in mind, there is an increasing need for an evidence-based approach when influencing human behaviour.
-An evidence-based approach is all about applying scientific knowledge and a scientifically responsible method to develop more effective interventions.
-For example, various ministries have introduced Behavioural Insights Teams to exploit insights from the behavioural sciences to design more effective interventions and market research agencies that translate scientific knowledge for use in the advertising industry are booming.
+Bearing these experiences in mind, there is an increasing need for evidence-based approaches when influencing human behaviour.
+An evidence-based approach entails applying scientific knowledge and a scientifically responsible method to develop more effective interventions.
+Recognising the value of this approach, various ministries have set up Behavioural Insights Teams to exploit insights from the behavioural sciences to design more effective interventions.
+And market research agencies that build on scientific knowledge about persuasion in the advertising industry are booming.

-Social psychology as a science is about explaining and predicting human behaviour.
+Social psychology as a science aims to explain and predict human behaviour.
 The emphasis here is on understanding the role of the social context.
 Knowledge about determinants of behaviour, such as emotions, motivation, attitudes and group dynamics can, when coupled with a systematic approach to analysing and intervening in human behaviour, significantly increase the effectiveness of interventions.

 Students learn how to analyse concrete human behaviour using social-psychological theory and how to generate valid and reliable measurements of (current) attitudes, emotions, motivation and behaviour.
-Students also learn, step by step, how to develop interventions and how to evaluate those interventions using intervention theories such as intervention mapping.
+Students also learn, step by step, how to develop interventions and how to evaluate those interventions using intervention mapping.

 |Credits||60 ECTS, 12 months|